christophedc0/Dump/Posterchat/README.md

 - Select the relevant tag(s) for your request(s).
 - For each movie request, a link must be provided to the entry on [TMDb](https://www.themoviedb.org).
 For each TV show request, a link must be provided to the entry on [TVDb](https://www.thetvdb.com).
 This is to ensure that we have the right movie or TV show.
 - **Maximum** **5** requests for multiple items, for example: multiple movies in a series, or multiple seasons of the same TV show.
 Please do not make requests for long lists of unrelated items, as these will be closed.
+- A check if the poster is already existing on [TPDB](https://theposterdb.com) needs to be done
+- A check if the poster is already existing on one of the [gdrives]() *<- insert gdrives pages*
 - Once your post has been fulfilled, please use the `!archive` command to close the post.

 ## TEMPLATE SUGGESTION